Certification

 Prepersonal, Personal, Transpersonal

 These are the three developmental stages of the self according to Ken Wilber’s integral theory.
 The prepersonal period is from conception until we begin to ask questions, say about the age of four.
 During the prepersonal stage we are first subjectively identified with our sensory environment.
 Our sense of touch, warmth, sound, sight, all sensations are who we are.
 Think of this as the consciousness or level of awareness of a tree.
 Trees are in touch with their sensory environment and that is their level of awareness.
-Trees don’t think and have very little awareness of emotional states.
-Yet they are fully alive beings, one with nature.
+Trees don’t think and have very little awareness of emotional states, yet they are fully alive beings, one with nature.

 At about the age of one and a half to two we become identified with our emotional preferences, what we like and dislike, want and don’t want.
 We objectify our sensations and bodies.
 We are feeling beings that “have” bodies and sensations.
 We don’t have to think to do this; we don’t have to be able to talk yet.
 Think of this as the level of awareness of your average mammal, like a dog.
 Dogs are enmeshed in their sensations, bodies, and emotions.
 Dogs and other mammals have strong likes and dislikes and feelings of fear, anger, and nurturance.
+They are capable of respect, altruism, and cooperation.

 When we begin to talk and ask questions we begin to think.
-We begin to ask questions about things, others, ourselves.
-When we think we are separating who we are from whatever we are thinking about – our feelings, bodies, sensations, others, our environment.
+We begin to ask questions about things, others, and ourselves.
+When we think, we are separating who we are from whatever we are thinking about – our feelings, bodies, sensations, others, our environment.
 This thinking identity defines the personal level of development.
 Most people think enough to acquire food, safety, a partner, status, and various forms of enjoyment.
 They use thinking to justify what they do, what they experience, their worldview, beliefs, and prepersonal identity.
-Few learn how to think about thinking, that is to think rationally.
+Few learn how to think about thinking, that is, to think rationally.
 To do so is to learn to detach ourselves from our thoughts.
 At this point we are able to say, “I am not my sensations, I am not my body, I am not my feelings, I am not my thoughts.”
-Meditation is a skill designed to objectify our thoughts so that they do not define us and determine who we are and who we can become based on what we think or don’t think.
+Meditation is a skill designed to objectify our emotions and our thoughts so that they do not define us and determine who we are and who we can become based on what we think or don’t think.
 Notice that such objectivity does not mean that you cannot be fully immersed in sensations, in your body, in your emotions, or in your thoughts.
 It doesn’t say that it’s better to be detached from all those identities.
 What it does say is that it is better to have the freedom to be able to detach from them when and if you want or need to, for instance, when you have intense physical or emotional pain.

 The “Transpersonal” is described in a separate entry below.
 While it is traditionally associated with states of mystical oneness, whether with nature, divinity, the formless, or the non-dual, these are available for anyone at any stage of development.
 Young children can have psychic or mystical near death experiences.
 What distinguishes the transpersonal is a thinning of identity not simply into non-being but into multiplicity – the ability to define ourselves by multiple other perspectives or identities rather than by our scripted familial, socio-cultural identity or by some transcendent Self or Atman.